Top Cat: The Movie: English cast

-The English-language version was also included in the special features in the Mexican DVD release.

 Production

 Development

 On February 26, 2011, Warner Bros.
 Pictures Mexico, Ánima Estudios, Illusion Studios announced that the film would be in production, to celebrate the show's 50th anniversary.
 The film took a total of 34 months to develop.

 Writing

 While the production of the film mainly took place in Mexico, Warner Bros. suggested that the film was written by Americans, when Timothy McKeon and Kevin Seccia wanted to write a familiar story to match the spirit of the original TV series.
 Before writing the screenplay, they reviewed the show's set of the 1960s.
 They wrote several versions of the script until they finished the final draft the script.
 It took them six months to write.
 Jesús Guzmán, a Mexican comedian and actor who provides the Spanish voice of Demostenes (Brain), adapted and translated the script in Spanish.

 Animation

-It was originally rumored to be a live-action/CGI hybrid, but it was later confirmed to be a 2D/CG animated feature.
-Animated in Adobe Flash with computer animated backgrounds, the animation was done by Ánima Estudios in Mexico, while post-production (including the CGI backgrounds) and stereoscopic 3D services were done at Illusion Studios in Argentina.
+It was originally rumored to be a live-action/animated hybrid, but it was later confirmed to be a 2D/CG animated feature.
+Animated in Adobe Flash with animated backgrounds, the animation was done by Ánima Estudios in Mexico, while post-production (including the CGI backgrounds) and stereoscopic 3D services were done at Illusion Studios in Argentina.